 Warnings and Precautions:

-In pooled Phase 3 studies, adverse reactions (all grades, at least 3% higher frequency) for OLYSIOTM with P/R vs. P/R alone in the first 12 weeks were rash (including photosensitivity) (28% vs. 20%), pruritus (22% vs. 15%), nausea (22% vs. 18%), myalgia (16% vs. 13%), and dyspnea (12% vs. 8%).
+Use With Peg-IFN-alfa and RBV: Adverse reactions (all grades, at least 3% higher frequency) for OLYSIO® with Peg-IFN-alfa and RBV vs. Peg-IFN-alfa and RBV alone in the first 12 weeks were rash (including photosensitivity) (28% vs. 20%), pruritus (22% vs. 15%), nausea (22% vs. 18%), myalgia (16% vs. 13%), and dyspnea (12% vs. 8%).

 Use in Specific Populations:

 Race: Patients of East Asian ancestry exhibit higher simeprevir exposures.
 In clinical trials, higher simeprevir exposures have been associated with increased frequency of adverse reactions, including rash and photosensitivity.
 There are insufficient safety data to recommend an appropriate dose for patients of East Asian ancestry.
-The potential risks and benefits of OLYSIOTM should be carefully considered prior to use in patients of East Asian ancestry.
+The potential risks and benefits of OLYSIO® should be carefully considered prior to use in patients of East Asian ancestry.

-Hepatic Impairment: No dose adjustment of OLYSIOTM is required in patients with mild hepatic impairment (Child-Pugh Class A); no dose recommendation can be given for patients with moderate or severe hepatic impairment (Child-Pugh Class B or C) due to higher simeprevir exposures.
-In clinical trials, higher simeprevir exposures have been associated with increased frequency of adverse reactions, including rash and photosensitivity.
+Hepatic Impairment: No dose adjustment of OLYSIO® is required in patients with mild hepatic impairment (Child-Pugh Class A).
+The safety and efficacy of OLYSIO® have not been established in HCV-infected patients with moderate or severe hepatic impairment (Child-Pugh Class B or C).
+OLYSIO® is not recommended for patients with moderate or severe hepatic impairment (Child-Pugh Class B or C).
+There have been postmarketing reports of hepatic decompensation, hepatic failure, and death in patients with advanced or decompensated cirrhosis receiving OLYSIO® combination therapy.
+Simeprevir exposures are increased in patients with moderate or severe hepatic impairment (Child-Pugh Class B or C).
+In clinical trials, higher simeprevir exposures have been associated with increased frequency of adverse reactions, including increased bilirubin, rash and photosensitivity.

 Not a complete list of Uses in Specific Populations.